zhangganlin/NICE-SLAM-with-Adaptive-Feature-Grids/README.md

 **NOTE:** This is for demonstration only, its configuration/performance may be different from our paper.

-Alternatively, you can use [mesh lab](https://www.meshlab.net/) to visualize the mesh  `output/Demo/mesh/final_mesh.ply` .
+Alternatively, you can use [MeshLab](https://www.meshlab.net/) to visualize the mesh  `output/Demo/mesh/final_mesh.ply` .

 <img src="assets/Screen Recording 2022-06-13 at 1.35.15 PM.gif" alt="Screen Recording 2022-06-13 at 1.35.15 PM" style="zoom:30%;" />